SharonMawiaJohn/AWSlab1/README.md

 Lab complete
  Congratulations!
 You have completed the lab...

-At the top of this page, choose  End Lab, and then choose Yes to confirm that you want to end the lab.
+At the top of this page, choose  End Lab, and then choose Yes to confirm that you want to end the lab..

       The following message briefly appears: Ended AWS Lab Successfully...